RubabaBinteMahbub/SDP-I-PowerPuff-Quest-Game/README.md

 ## Acknowledgements

-Developed as a Software Development course (SDP 100) project.
+Developed as a Software Development Course - I (CSE 100) project.